NYSCF Innovators Develop Method For Controlling Brain Activity With HologramsNews

-The phrase “encoding sensations into the brain using holograms” sounds pretty sci-fi, but a new study from NYSCF – Robertson Neuroscience Investigators Stephen Brohawn, PhD, and Hillel Adesnik, PhD, of the University of California, Berkeley, suggests that it could one day be a reality.
+The phrase “encoding sensations into the brain using holograms” sounds pretty sci-fi, but a new study from NYSCF – Robertson Neuroscience Investigators Stephen Brohawn, PhD, Assistant Professor in the Department of Molecular & Cellular Biology, and Hillel Adesnik, PhD, Assistant Professor of Neurobiology, both at the University of California, Berkeley, suggests that it could one day be a reality.

 When we experience a sensation, it is because certain groups of our neurons fire in a specific pattern.
 If we can identify which neurons are firing in which patterns during a sensation, then we theoretically re-create that sensation by stimulating the neurons ourselves—in this case, using a hologram.